livingdocsIO/documentation/content/enterprise/operations/telemetry.md

 ## Setup

-Follow the Loki setup instructions in the [livingdocsIO/loki](https://github.com/livingdocsIO/loki) repository.
+Follow the setup instructions in the [livingdocsIO/monitoring](https://github.com/livingdocsIO/monitoring) repository.
 It should be as simple as cloning the repository and running `docker-compose up`.

 If the Livingdocs server is running in a Docker container on the same server then everything *should* just work by adding the following to the [server configuration]({{< ref "/enterprise/reference-docs/server-configuration/_index.md" >}}) file: